Ragnarson/ragnarson-blog/source/posts/2014-10-23-how-does-our-css-architecture-look-like-after-getting-rid-of-bootstrap.md

 In summer, several well-known companies such as [GitHub][1], [CodePen][2] or [Buffer][3] have published blog posts about how the CSS architecture is designed in their applications.

 Due to the fact that in September we finished transferring Shelly Cloud from Twitter Bootstrap (from version 2.3.2) to the styles developed by us and based on the Inuit framework, I wanted to share the experience that we've gained doing this.
+READMORE

 *If you haven't heard of the Inuit framework before, please check [my previous blog post][4] where I described it.*